 Cloud hosting is the trend of the future.
 However, some enterprise customers opt for multi-cloud or hybrid cloud solutions out of concern about data sovereignty and security.
 The differences in infrastructure capabilities and security architectures among different cloud environments can lead to barriers between the enterprise IT architecture and operations and maintenance (O&M) systems.
 This increases the complexity of multi-cloud or hybrid cloud implementations and O&M costs.

-In the cloud-native era, Kubernetes-led technologies shield the differences between infrastructures and usher in the arrival of application-centric, multi-cloud and hybrid cloud architectures.
-This facilicates application lifecycle management and resource scheduling in a unified method in multi-cloud and hybrid cloud environments.
+In the cloud-native era, Kubernetes-led technologies shield the differences between infrastructures and usher in the arrival of application-centric multi-cloud and hybrid cloud architectures.
+This facilitates application lifecycle management and resource scheduling in a unified method in multi-cloud and hybrid cloud environments.

 - Unified cluster management

 External Kubernetes clusters deployed in data centers or other clouds can be registered to the ACK console for unified management.
 The ACK console supports features such as security management, application management and monitoring, and logging in a unified method.